PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 static reconciliation, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback unbound reconciliation implementation checkpoint

+The redundant fallback caller-side guard and reconciliation are removed.
+A positive unbound-input repair still performs exactly one static reconciliation inside `_repair_unbound_nonconstant_operator_inputs_with_layout_transpose()`, using the repair's live GraphIndex.
+The fallback then proceeds directly from `_fallback_unbound_repair_stats` to `fallback_conv_input_stats`.

+No indexed matcher, inserted transpose, wrapper result schema, GraphIndex, no-op behavior, or following Conv-input repair changed.
+This is a strict one-scan elimination with no intervening mutation to preserve.

+Focused indexed-unbound and safety-fallback validation is `12 passed`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `470 passed in 27.49s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit `fallback_conv_input_stats`.
+Its two child owners can prune on zero rewrite, so do not treat the existing stale-transpose counter as complete without tensor-delta evidence.
+Commit and push only; do not create or update a pull request.